ast-fortiss-tum/coverage-emse-24/README.md

 run_analysis_seeds.sh
 ```

 Modify the seed numbers in `line 7` to use different seeds for the evaluation.
 All seed digits from MNIST with their corresponding number that have the label 5 are given [here](code\code-mnist\problem\mnist\bootstrap\bootstrap_five.png).
-Results are written by default in the folder named `results\analysis\multiseed\`.
+Results are written by default in the folder named `results/analysis/multiseed/`.

 ## Evaluation